honzukka/null-scattering/README.md

 Lastly, we have indentified two main drawbacks of the practical implementation of the new formulation:

-* Some path can be absorbed by the medium and are therefore terminated.
+* Some paths can be absorbed by the medium and are therefore terminated.
 Because of this, fewer paths contribute to the result than before which leads to slightly more noise.
 Below, the figure on the left is rendered by a current Mitsuba 2 integrator and the figure on the right is rendered by our implementation.
-Both scenes and path samplin strategies are identical.
+Both scenes and path sampling strategies are identical.

 ![noise_comparison](noise_comparison.png)